 For me, it was exercising and building things.
 I took up woodwork and tiling as a hobby during that time and it kept me busy.

 It also got me out of my comfort zone which was the space that made me think about my ex.

-Find some sort of activity that require you to use your hands or feet and get out of the house. it will make a huge difference to have even an hour of your life away from those thoughts.
+Find some sort of activity that requires you to use your hands or feet and get out of the house. it will make a huge difference to have even an hour of your life away from those thoughts.

 3. Put yourself in social situations

 I remember signing up for an extracurricular course in my field of study during a time in my life when I was obsessing over the past and feeling stuck.

 My intention was to further my career but I ended up in a social situation with like-minded people who I had to meet on a regular basis for lessons and tests.

 In doing so, I noticed that I started to unplug from the past and focus on what was happening in the present moment.